-Once you are happy with the flavour of the water, now juice, you strain the peels etc – and now you compost the left overs.
-Well, I will be giving them to our chickens and ducks once cooled.
-If you like sweeter juice, add sugar to taste, let cool and store in a bottle or three in the fridge.
+Give it taste (carefully, it’s hot!).
+Note, it won’t be as strong as pressed apple juice.
+Once you are happy with the flavour of the water, now juice, you strain the peels, etc. Time to compost the left overs.
+If you like sweeter juice, add sugar to taste.
+Let cool and store in a bottle or three in the fridge.

 This apple juice is not preserved like what you buy in a store, so it won’t keep as long.
 No fear of this in my household as it will disappear almost as quickly as I make it.
 Bon appétit.